mac-can/SerialCAN/README.md

 #### Windows 10 & 11

-- Microsoft Visual Studio Community 2022 (Version 17.9.7)
+- Microsoft Visual Studio Community 2022 (Version 17.10.2)

 ### CAN Hardware

 - Lawicel CANUSB (Hardware 1.0, Firmware 1.1)

+### Testing (macOS only)

+The Xcode project for the trial program includes an xctest target with one test suite for most of the CAN API V3 **C** interface function.
+To run the test suites or single test cases two CAN devices are required.
+General test settings can be adapted in the file `Settings.h`.

 ## Known Bugs and Caveats